IshitaGopal/TelegramProject/README.md

 chat_data/nytimes/nytimes_1.json
 ```

+---
+**NOTE**
-> **_NOTE:_** You will need your own API cridentials ([see here](https://docs.telethon.dev/en/stable/basic/signing-in.html))and add them in an .env file.
+ You will need your own API cridentials ([see here](https://docs.telethon.dev/en/stable/basic/signing-in.html))and add them in an .env file.
 [This](https://www.youtube.com/watch?v=YdgIWTYQ69A) tutorial by Jonathan Soma shows how to create and save enviromemt variables in .env files.
-The format of the file should be as follows:
+The format of the .env file should be as follows:

 ```
 TELEGRAM_API_ID = ""